angavrilov/angavrilov-rigs/README.md

 on the alternative rest pose.
 These bones exactly overlap the positions of the original leg deform bones during animation.

+Example file: [demo-extra-heel.blend](https://www.dropbox.com/s/ll6ckj24yav6eyn/demo-extra-heel.blend?dl=0) demonstrates using this rig to implement a switch between low and high heel shoes via a property on the root bone.

 ### Spline IK Tentacle (`limbs.spline_tentacle`)

 This rig type implements a tentacle with an IK system using the Spline IK constraint.